AlmaKnudson/Flask-API-Screening-Submission/README.md

 Currently, configured to point to an instance of MongoDb running on MS Azure.
 The temporary username and password will expire in a week, but should be sufficient to play around with a bit.

 ## Postman
-The provided postman collection to make calls to the messaging API.
+Provided is a postman collection to make calls to the messaging API.
 Feel free to let loose and have some fun sending messages!

 ## Limitations & Potential enhancements
 Threads are restricted to contain between [2-100] users and messages in the thread are restricted to be as long as a Tweet (280 characters).